 The core of current thought on manifestation is that our thoughts have an ability to ‘manifest’ in this physical world and attract to us that which we are seeking.
-We may not be able to precisely predict or understand when this comes about, but by practising manifestation, we begin to align ourselves with our desired outcome and start recognising opportunities that will bring us closer to our goals.
+Which also means our thoughts affect others.
+We may not be able to precisely predict or understand how ‘manifestation’ comes about, but by practising manifestation, we begin to align ourselves with our desired outcome and start recognising opportunities that will bring us closer to our goals.

 The belief that thoughts have a power or energy associated with them that is able to affect the universe also means that everything we think has an affect.
 When our minds drift to the endless scenarios of how we will fail, what other people will think, how we appear to others or that we are not worthy of what we wish for – these are all energy blocks that we begin to erect and thus the ‘flow of manifestation’ is blocked.